William Longespée, 3rd Earl of Salisbury

-William Longespée, 3rd Earl of Salisbury (born in or before 1167 – 7 March 1226) ("Long Sword", Latinised to de Longa Spatha) was an Anglo-Norman nobleman, primarily remembered for his command of the English forces at the Battle of Damme and for remaining loyal to his half-brother, King John.
-His nickname "Longespée" is generally taken as a reference to his great physical height and the oversize weapons that he used.
+William Longespée, 3rd Earl of Salisbury (In or before 1167 – 7 March 1226) ("Long Sword", Latinised to de Longa Spatha) was an Anglo-Norman nobleman, primarily remembered for his command of the English forces at the Battle of Damme and for remaining loyal to his half-brother, King John, until shortly before John's death.
+His nickname "Longespée" is generally taken as a reference to his great physical height and the oversized weapons that he used.

 Early life

 William was an illegitimate son of Henry II, King of England.
 His mother was unknown for many years until the discovery of a charter William made that mentions "Comitissa Ida, mater mea" (Countess Ida, my mother).
 This referred to Ida de Tosny, a member of the prominent Tosny (or Toesny) family, who had married Roger Bigod, 2nd Earl of Norfolk in 1181.

-King Henry acknowledged William as his son and gave him the honour of Appleby, Lincolnshire, in 1188.
-Eight years later, his half brother King Richard I married him to a great heiress, Ela of Salisbury, 3rd Countess of Salisbury, and granted him the title and lands of the earldom.
+In 1188, William was recognised as son of King Henry II and received the honour of Appleby, Lincolnshire.
+Eight years later, his half brother King Richard I married him to a great heiress, Ela of Salisbury, 3rd Countess of Salisbury, the only child of William of Salisbury, 2nd Earl of Salisbury.
+Accordingly, William was given the title and lands of the earldom of Salisbury.

-During the reign of King John, Salisbury was at court on several important ceremonial occasions and held various offices: High Sheriff of Wiltshire; lieutenant of Gascony; constable of Dover; and Lord Warden of the Cinque Ports; and later warden of the Welsh Marches.
+During the reign of King John, William was at court on several important ceremonial occasions and held various offices: High Sheriff of Wiltshire; lieutenant of Gascony; constable of Dover; and Lord Warden of the Cinque Ports; and later warden of the Welsh Marches.
 He was appointed sheriff of Cambridgeshire and Huntingdonshire about 1213.